magbw/web_scraping_workshop/content/7-python_scraping.md

 ---

 ## Python for webscraping
 Python is well suited for programatically scraping data from websites.
-There are three major packages used to webscraping in python.
+There are three major packages used to webscraping in python.<br>
 **Beautifulsoup** is used for extracting and parsing (breaking down) webpage content from static pages <br> **selenium** is used to navigate webpages, input data into text fields, take screenshots and interact with dymanic pages <br>
 **scrapy** is a framework for webscraping, look into it once you become comfortable with coding.
 We will not work with scrapy in the workshop, however, <a href='https://librarycarpentry.org/lc-webscraping/04-scrapy/index.html' target='_blank'>this </a> workshop offers a nice overview.